austenrainer/stoic/docs/roadmap.md

    2. As a case study for designing a database;
 2. Using stories to raise ethical, moral etc. issues, e.g., about responsible SE.
 3. Using stories to help professional software engineers understand an application domain.
-4.
-5. Using memoirs to identify problems for
+4. Using memoirs to identify problems for computational solutions.